WeblateOrg/weblate/docs/admin/machine.rst

    They come subject to their terms of use, so ensure you are allowed to use them how you want.

-The source language can be configured at :ref:`component`, see :ref:`component-source_language`.
+The services translate from the source language as configured at :ref:`component`, see :ref:`component-source_language`.

 .. seealso::